calvin-cs262-fall2023-teamh/mindfulKnight-service/README.md

 # MindfulKnight Webservice

-getting things to work this time
+Getting things to work this time

 Here is the link to the dataservice